SwiftKickMobile/TLIndexPathTools/README.md

 Add "TLIndexPathTools" to your podfile or, if you're not using CocoaPods:

-1. Download the TLIndexPathTools project (now with blocks!)
+1. Download the TLIndexPathTools project
 2. Add the TLIndexPathTools sub-folder (sibling of the Examples folder) to your Xcode project.
 3. Link to QuartzCore.framework and CoreData.framework (on the Build Phases tab of your project's target).